rah4927/hinter/README.md

-# IMO Problem Assistant
+# Problem Assistant

-An AI-powered assistant for International Mathematical Olympiad (IMO) problems that provides progressive hints to help students develop their problem-solving skills.
+An AI-powered assistant for mathematical problems that provides progressive hints to help students develop their problem-solving skills.

 ## Features